itsToggle/plex_debrid/README.md

 ### 2) :tv: Setup your personal media server:

 *To stream content from your newly mounted virtual drive, its recommended to set up a personal media server like plex, emby or jellyfin.
 These services allow you to stream your content from outside your local network.
 You will have the best expirience when using plex, since you dont need any 3rd party website to download new content - you can simply add new movies/shows to your watchlist from inside any plex client app, wait a few seconds and then watch it (see the gif above).
 If you prefer emby or jellyfin as your personal media server, the only way to add new content is via trakt (for now).
-An entirely different approach is to use media players like Infuse to access the mounted files, which too relies on trakt to add new content.*
+A different approach is to use media players like Infuse to access the mounted files, which too relies on trakt to add new content.*

 ><details>
 >  <summary><b><u>Setting up Plex:</u></b></summary>